 Our Purpose, Our Cause

-Lay Apostolic Ministries with the Poor (LAMP) is a non-profit religious corporation located in the Bronx, made up of persons of all ages and walks of life who share the Catholic faith.
+Lay Apostolic Ministries with the Poor (LAMP) is made up of persons of all ages and walks of life who share the Catholic faith and share the call to serve through a ministry of presence and faith evangelization.
 We are called together by the Holy Spirit to move with Jesus and Mary’s compassionate heartbeat for the materially poor in the greater New York City area.

 Through God’s grace working in LAMP, countless people have come to know Jesus and His love, and their lives have been transformed.
 Reminding them of God’s personal love, we help them rediscover their own dignity and goodness, enabling them to begin taking responsible steps in bettering their condition.